The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 Three parallel technical sessions

-Parallel I.1 ("Preserving safely the European assets, pioneering advances for safe horizons")
+Parallel I.1 (WH2) "Preserving safely the European assets, pioneering advances for safe horizons"

-Innovative Long-Term Operation approaches, pre-disposal and long-term storage solutions in leading countries and radiation protection enhancements.
+Innovative Long-Term Operation approaches for facilities, radioactive waste pre-disposal and long-term storage solutions and radiation protection enhancements.

 Panelists: